-- 1) Can you determine if he is capable of making a decision about where he should live so the son knows he is doing the right thing and feels less guilty about putting dad "in the home"? - 2) Can you write a letter simply saying that he cannot manage his money so that the son can deal with the CRA and the bank?
+- 1) Can you determine if he is capable of making a decision about where he should live so the son knows he is doing the right thing and feels less guilty about putting dad "in the home"? - 2) Can you write a letter saying that he is incapable of managing his money so that the son can deal with TD Canada Trust and the CRA?